jonmadison/beyond_the_slab/beyond_the_slab.md

 });
 ```

+^You'll be using a breadboard for most of your projects.
+Don't worry--if you order a "Kit", you'll get most of what you need to get started.

-^oh yeah we're at code camp, right?
-I used a library, Johnny Five, which allows us to talk to Arduino via Javascript.
-This code's on my GitHhub.
+^I used a library, Johnny Five, which allows us to talk to Arduino via Javascript.
+As you can see, the code is pretty simple (and is on my GitHub if you want to grab it).

-^it's quite straightforward; This is an interactive version.
-I ended up "scriptifying" it by using a command line library.
+^This is an interactive version of a program that I ended up "scriptifying" it by using a command line library, so another process could initiate it.

 ---

 #Other ways I could have done it
-* _Work directly with AC -- but did you not hear what i said above?_
+* _Work directly with AC to dim the light switch_
 * _Used LED Lighting, MOSFET or somesuch to boost electricity needed_

-^I'm personally not ready to work with AC unattended.
-But plan on it, one day.

-^LED Lighting is relatively easy to light from one of these boards, with the help of something to give us enough power to run a bunch of it.
+^A quick note--Most of the work you'll do in the beginning will be affecting Direct current.
+I had a colleague explain to me how I had to write to the arduino to affect the AC of the lighth bulb, and it was a bit more complicated than I wanted to do for a first project.

+^That said, I could have found some 12VDC LED Lighting.
+It's a little easier to handle, and probably visually would have given me a more dramatic dimming effect.

+^In the end, it was fun to come up with a baby robot.

 ---

-#Door Unlock Mechanism
+#Door Unlock Mechanism--from legit schematic to project
 * _12VDC Solenoid_
 * _12V Power supply_
 * _Relay to condition our power from the Arduino's 3.3V to 12V_

 ![right](image/IMG_0044_2.jpg)

+^Let's look at another example of something built with another board, the Tessel.

 ^The thing with BCE is a transistor,